SeanJ88/EC2-Auto-recovery/README.md

 Additional Charges
 ```
 As the Resolver Lambda is Triggered by the SNS topic.
-Any events going to the SNS topic will trigger the Lambd
+Any events going to the SNS topic will trigger the Lambda
 Even if the Lambda will disregard those events.

 So from the SNS Example.
  - 360 Emails sent - 360 additional Resolver Lambda Notifications
- - Innvocation total = 360 + 72 previous triggers = 432 Innvocations
+ - Invocation total = 360 + 72 previous triggers = 432 Invocations

 Total Cost: $0.00 ($0.20 per 1M requests already paid by Lambda Cost)
 ```